China's 2022 auto sales rise 9.5% but growth weakening – KION546

 China’s 2022 auto sales rise 9.5% but growth weakening

 BEIJING (AP) — An industry group says China’s auto sales rose 9.5% in 2022 as electric vehicle purchases nearly doubled, but demand slumped in December, foreshadowing weaker growth this year.
-The China Association of Automobile Manufacturers said sales of SUVs, sedans and minivans in 2022 rose to 23.6 million.
+The China Association of Automobile Manufacturers says sales of SUVs, sedans and minivans in 2022 rose to 23.6 million.
 Total vehicle sales, including trucks and buses, edged up 2.1% to 26.9 million.
-Auto sales fell 6.7% in December from a year earlier to 2.3 million under pressure from anti-virus controls that kept millions of people at home and a government campaign to control corporate debt.
-CAAC forecast steady growth this year but said annual sales might rise only 3%.
+Auto sales fell 6.7% in December from a year earlier to 2.3 million under pressure from anti-virus restrictions that kept millions of people at home and a government campaign to control corporate debt.
+CAAC is forecasting steady growth this year but says annual sales might rise only 3%.